syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 *	Provide password using the OnPdfPassword Event when accessing the attachments.

-It is possible to access the other content except attachment when loading the document without [UserPassword](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSecurity~UserPassword.html).
+It is possible to access all the contents except attachment when loading the PDF document without [UserPassword](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSecurity~UserPassword.html).

 The following code example explains how to load an encrypt-only-attachment document with password using Syncfusion PDF Library.